Furnace Repair Checklist

 - Insert the new filter with the arrow facing toward the heating system to prevent damage.

-Flat filters need to be replaced monthly, while pleated filters should work somewhere in the vicinity of three months.
-You may also use a washable filter that will last about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter sooner.

 To make the procedure easier in the future, use a permanent pen on your heating system housing or ductwork to indicate the airflow direction and filter size.